-Alhambra High Team Creates Educational Anti-Litter Materials to Engage San Pablo Residents
+Alhambra High Creates Educational Materials to Communicate to San Pablo

 On November 16, 2017 Alhambra High Earth Team met to find discuss solutions to the litter problem on Rumrill Blvd.
 The team brainstormed ideas for outreach and determined that they should have some kind of brochure or flyer to pass out when they are conducting their assessments.
 They considered the fact that they are often stopped by pedestrians who are curious about their work, and that having some material to pass out to supplement their conversation would be helpful in spreading the word about the litter problem in San Pablo.